Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

 And definitely not some “fat burning pill”.

-And I said I’d help you with this.
+And I said earlier I’d help you with this.

-Note: I usually reserve this guide for my subscribers, but I am sharing it with you because you absolutely NEED it if you have never tried habit building before.
+Note: I usually only share this nutrition plan this guide with my subscribers, but I am sharing it with you because you ARE going to need it if you're going to try the Yoga Burn program.

-Mark my words: NO diet or yoga program will work unless you have a daily habit system in place.
+Mark my words: NO yoga program or even a traditional workout program will work unless you have a good nutrition plan in place.
 Period.

 #5 Yoga Burn Contents – What’s Inside, What You Get

-Now that you saw the video of the members area, let’s dive in and see what the actual contents of the program are, aka, what you get!
+Now that you saw the video of the members area, let’s review and see what the actual contents of the program are, aka, what you get!

-Basically, understand that Yoga is a holistic approach.
-Gone are the days when women used to do ab crunches all day.
-Everyone knows that doesn’t work for no one!
+First of all, understand that Yoga is a holistic approach.
+Gone are the days when women used to do crunches all day.
+Everyone knows that spot reduction doesn’t work!

-So with Zoe’s Yoga Burn, you get the entire program in video format.
-The best part is you can watch these videos from literally anywhere, on any modern device.
+So with Zoe’s Yoga Burn, you'll exercise your entire body, which is how you lose fat.
+You get the entire program in video format, and the best part is you can watch these videos from literally anywhere, on any device.

 So as you can see in the above yoga burn membership image, the basic program is divided in three parts, namely: